HarryD05/asteria/src/assets/articles/markdowns/One-PhysTech-SpaceConolisation.md

 ---
 type: "Article"
-title: "Future of humanity"
+title: "Is there hope for humanity to expand its authority onto other star systems?"
-description: "Is there hope for humanity to expand its authority onto other star systems?"
+description: ""
 subject: "9C2111"
 issue: 1
 preview_image: "SpaceConoly.jpg"